How to apply - Bachelor's

 - Letter of Motivation: letter should be no longer than 1000 words.
 Work experience that relates to the programme is considered an asset.

 - JU Scholarship Application.
-Read more and download here.
+Read more and fill out the scholarship application form here.

 Always submit documents in the official language of the country where you studied, along with an official translation in English.
-Note: We also accept documents in Swedish, Danish, Norwegian, German and Spanish without requiring a translation.
+Note: We also accept official transcripts and diplomas issued in Swedish, Danish, Norwegian, Finnish, German, French, and Spanish without requiring a translation.

 When uploading documents: